The everything-you-need-to-get list for breastfeeding and weaning.

 Whether you decide to sterilise for six months or 12, you’ll need to do it to keep bottles and breastfeeding equipment thoroughly hygienic.
 There are many different kinds of sterilisers on the market (read our guide!), so think about how much equipment needs to go in there, how many times a day you may use it and whether you’re on the move.
 Babies who are bottle-fed need at least six bottles a day so you may decide to sterilise everything at night or use fewer bottles and do it a couple of times a day with a digital or electric unit.

 It’s no secret babies sometimes bring up milk for a second showing.
 When you’re considering baby feeding essentials, you can buy burp cloths, but why not go straight for a bib?
 You can use these on your shoulder, on your baby, and then you also have them ready once the weaning process begins.
-We particularly like the big square shaped ones at Cotton On that cover more surface area and are quite thick.
-Baby Bjorn make a hard-form plastic version that is great for wiping clean (no washing) and catching food with the built in scoop.
-Bandana bibs are the way to go to add a dash of cool to the day.
+We particularly like the Coverall weaning bibs from Bibado which do just that, and cover all of bub so you don’t need to worry about the carnage that can come with baby-led weaning for instance!
+Another fab option is the TOKI baby-led weaning bib, which is a sturdy piece of kit being stain-resistant and waterproof!

 You’ll discover the joy of messy meals around six months (and then discover minimal mess finger foods!).
-Once weaning starts you or your helper will be pureeing regularly.
-The most efficient way to do this is make different food combinations in batches and freeze small portions in ice-block trays.
+Once weaning starts, you will be pureeing regularly.
+The most efficient way to do this is to make different food combinations in batches and freeze small portions in ice-block trays.
 Once frozen, pop out into labelled (reusable!) freezer bags and then use ice trays for another batch.
-We like a rubber or silicone-type moulds as it makes popping out the food easier.
-Use weaning spoons suitable for soft baby gums and non-slip bowls so you won’t have to clean quite so much food off the floor.
-Ah, who are we kidding…
+We like rubber or silicone-type moulds as it makes popping out the food easier.
+We are also fans of OXO Tot freezer storage containers, which are super easy to stack and the perfect size for portions.

 Make weaning food easily with an all in one mixer and steamer.
-You can of course use a double saucepan steamer set-up if you don’t want to fork out, but we found the Beaba Babycook particularly good to travel with.
+You can, of course, use a double saucepan steamer set-up if you don’t want to fork out, but we found the Beaba Babycook particularly good to travel with.
 You need only chop your vegetables, fruit and meat!
-For an all-out, no expenses spared, there is of course the inimitable Thermomix, only available through direct sales.
+For an all-out, no expenses spared, there is, of course, the inimitable Thermomix, only available through direct sales.
 Book yourself a demo for a bit of fun and serious #FOMO.
 Or, how about a pressure cooker to do the hard work for you?
 Plus, it’s a healthy alternative, as well as being super easy to use – winner!

 What are your baby feeding essentials?
-Let us know!
+Let us know if we missed anything!